 On August 26, 2016, we signed a lease agreement for a build-to-suit production facility.
-The lease has an initial term of five years and can be renewed at our option in five-year increments up to a total of 30 years.
-The lease commenced in July 2018.
+From the lease commencement date, the lease has an initial term of five years and can be renewed at our option in five-year increments up to a total of 30 years.
+The lease commenced date was in July 2018.
 Under the lease, Swiss Water has multiple options to buy-out the lease starting at the end of the second five-year term.
 The buy-out value will be equal to the fair market value of the property as determined by an appraisal process, subject to specified maximum and minimum values.